TejasUpadhyayy/PerformanceTracker-Prototype/README.md

 ## 📋 Overview

-PerformX is a comprehensive employee performance analytics platform built with Streamlit and Google's Gemini AI.
+This is a comprehensive prototype for employee performance analytics platform built with Streamlit and Google's Gemini AI.
 It transforms raw performance data into actionable insights, helping managers and HR professionals make data-driven decisions about their teams.

 The application automatically detects relevant metrics from any CSV data structure, visualizes performance trends, and provides AI-powered recommendations for individual and team improvement.